 Given that caveat, Wind River is both a lean, stripped down crime thriller and a muscular backwoods adventure, linear and fairly straightforward and, oddly, perhaps a little too talky when it comes to motivations and revelations.
 But Sheridan gives the film a vivid sense of place and culture, a modern frontier where justice becomes personal, and he takes on the many forms of grief.
 Renner’s Cory has pushed his down under his stoic front but the raw emotion of Martin (Gil Birmingham) and Alice (Tantoo Cardinal), parents of the murdered girl, is devastating.
 That vulnerability behind the leathery front provides the beating heart of this tough, frontier drama.

-Also on DVD and Blu-ray from Lionsgate, which features deleted scenes and an animated gallery of behind-the-scenes stills.
+The DVD and Blu-ray from Lionsgate features deleted scenes and an animated gallery of behind-the-scenes stills.
 The Blu-ray also includes an Ultraviolet Digital HD copy of the film.